 There’s nothing more effective in a direct mail campaign than making the customer feel special, and a variable printing campaign does exactly that.
 The personalised nature of VDP materials demonstrates to your customers that you care about their needs and wants.
 In return, they’re likely to be more receptive to the idea of working with you than with a company that sends the same generic marketing materials out to everyone.

-Find out more about personalised postcard printing.
+Find out more about personalised postcard printing

 What are the benefits of variable data printing?

-The first, and simplest, way is to have a static document that’s printed the same for every individual item, with variable data printed on top of the static document.
-The options are limited, but if you want a very straightforward run with just one or two customised tweaks, this is the quickest way of going about it.
+The first, and simplest, method is to have a static document that’s printed the same for every individual item, with variable data printed on top of the static document.
+The options are limited, but if you want a very straightforward print run with just one or two customised tweaks, this is the quickest way of going about it.